threatrack/ghidra-patchdiff-correlator/README.md

 This indicator on similarity is need to find patches in functions.

-### Bulk Instruction Program Correlator
+### Bulk Instructions Match

-The `Bulk Instruction Program Correlator` will make an unordered bulk list of Instructions occurring in a function.
+The `Bulk Instructions Match` Correlator will make an unordered bulk list of Instructions occurring in a function.

 Let's say we have the function: